aws-samples/aws-iot-iridium-satellite/sbd-getting-started/README.md

 ## Costs and licenses

-There is no cost to use this solution, but you will be billed for any AWS services or resources that this solution deploys.
+There is no cost to use this guide, but you will be billed for any AWS services or resources that this guide deploys.

 Iridium charges fees for messages, satellite network usage, and infrastructure setup, subject to applicable license agreements and terms and conditions with Iridium.
 Contact your Iridium representative, VAR, or service provider for details.